 All apps that add security to a PDF provide a different level of security and features.
 Here are the most important ones you should be looking for.

 - Locking of PDF docs to a device

-This prevents users from sharing PDF files with others, which cannot be achieved if a solution uses a web browser for protection.
+This prevents users from sharing PDF files with others, which cannot be achieved if using Google Docs to share as PDF or other online solutions.

 - Preventing editing

 It is necessary to prevent editing to stop any other controls from being bypassed and ensure that documents cannot be modified to include false information or dangerous links.

 Without copy-and-paste prevention, users can easily share information with others or use it to create a new document that does not have any restrictions.

 Though printing is desirable in some circumstances, physical copies can not be controlled in the same way as digital ones.
 Users may print additional copies for sharing or scan printed copies back in as an image.

 - Preventing screenshots